robertorosero/pyhtonmig/Doc/library/os.rst

 .. function:: setpgid(pid, pgrp)

-   Call the system call :cfunc:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
+   Call the system call :c:func:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
 See the Unix manual for the semantics.

    Availability: Unix.

+.. function:: setpriority(which, who, priority)

+   .. index:: single: process; scheduling priority

+   Set program scheduling priority.
+The value *which* is one of :const:`PRIO_PROCESS`, :const:`PRIO_PGRP`, or :const:`PRIO_USER`, and *who* is interpreted relative to *which* (a process identifier for :const:`PRIO_PROCESS`, process group identifier for :const:`PRIO_PGRP`, and a user ID for :const:`PRIO_USER`).
+A zero value for *who* denotes (respectively) the calling process, the process group of the calling process, or the real user ID of the calling process.
+   *priority* is a value in the range -20 to 19.
+The default priority is 0;
+   lower priorities cause more favorable scheduling.

+   Availability: Unix

+   .. versionadded:: 3.3

 .. function:: setregid(rgid, egid)